Ever-QN/ever-qn/README.md

 ### Hello! 👋

-I am currently a software developer graduate from Southern Alberta Institute of Technology (SAIT) majoring in the Software Development program.
+I am currently a software developer graduate from Southern Alberta Institute of Technology (SAIT).
 I am currently working on projects involving React, Tailwind, and Typescript.
 As a software developer, I am passionate about creating innovative solutions through programming.
 I enjoy the challenge of tackling complex problems and finding elegant ways to solve them.

 Through my studies, I am learning a variety of skills, some of which include problem-solving, critical thinking, and communication.
 As I continue to grow as a developer, I am always open to learning new technologies and trying out different things.